-When it comes to your wedding photography business, it’s no secret that you want to be unique, especially form other photographers in your area.
+When it comes to your wedding photography business, it’s no secret that you want to be unique, especially from other photographers in your area.
 There are a number of ways you can stand out through your website, social media, and the images you produce.
 Imagine if you could also personalize your pricing to center it around items and services that you knew your clients wanted?
 Here’s a little secret – you can!

 When it comes to pricing, there is one important thing that will help improve it – determining the “must-haves” for your clients.
-Must-haves are items that your clients must have and order when they book you.
+Must-haves are items that your clients must have an order when they book you.
 These must-haves are different for every photographer since you all attract a different type of client.
 By taking the time to learn what is most important to your clients, you can personalize your pricing and increase your bookings exponentially!

-Know what Your Clients Want
+Know What Your Clients Want

 When you book a client, one of the first things you should note is WHAT they are interested in purchasing from you.
 Look for trends to see the one or two items that almost all of your clients order.
 As a rule of thumb, these services should be ones that 80% or more of your clients are booking.
 Are you constantly booking an engagement session with your wedding, adding a second shooter, or including an album?
 If so, this is a good indicator that these items are your must-haves!